 When we’re young, our parents can do no wrong.
-They are our whole world and we live only to please them.
+They are our whole world.
 As we get older, that relationship naturally changes and the role our parents occupy in our lives changes as well.
 In most cases, that is a healthy thing.
-However, in some cases, the relationship not only doesn’t change, but it also becomes progressively more unhealthy.
+However, sometimes, the relationship not only doesn’t change, but it also becomes progressively more unhealthy.
 In certain situations when-laws can’t let go of adult children, they may use a variety of tactics to strengthen their grip.
-They might perpetually behave like victims, blame their children for things that are going wrong in their lives, or put conditions on the love that they give.
+They might perpetually behave like victims, blame their children for things that are going wrong in their lives, or put conditions on the love they give.
 If any of these situations seem relatable, then you might be the victim of emotional manipulation.

-Emotional manipulation by parents can lead to devastating consequences for children, leading to low self-esteem, anger, resentment, and shame.
+Emotional manipulation by parents can lead to low self-esteem, anger, resentment, and shame.
 Ironically, shame and guilt are primary tactics of emotionally manipulative parents, according to experts.
-They lean heavily on guilt as a means of getting their way and will imply that, if their son or daughter (or son-in-law or daughter-in-law) isn’t complying, then it must be a sign that they don’t care.
+They lean heavily on both as a means of getting their way and will imply that, if their son or daughter (or son-in-law or daughter-in-law) isn’t complying, then it must be a sign that they don’t care.

 “In many cases, the person to who the emotional manipulation is directed will feel disrespected, angry, or irritated,” says Dr. Carla Marie Manly, a clinical psychologist in Santa Rosa, California.
 “When these feelings arise in a well-balanced person, this is often a good indicator that emotional manipulation has occurred.”

-Dr. Toni Falcone, a licensed psychologist in Fort Lauderdale, Florida, adds that, in order to fully understand manipulative parents, it’s key to make the distinction between “manipulation” and “persuasion.”
-Manipulation, per Falcone, is a desire for one’s own needs to be met, at any cost, without considering the consequences or impact on others.
+In order to fully understand manipulative parents, it’s key to make the distinction between “manipulation” and “persuasion”, notes Dr. Toni Falcone, a licensed psychologist in Fort Lauderdale, Florida.
+Manipulation is a desire for one’s own needs to be met, at any cost, without considering the consequences or impact on others.
 Persuasion, on the other hand, is more of a desire for the other person to want to comply with the request.
-“Some tactics used in manipulation or persuasion may be similar,” she says, “but the intent, intensity, and persistence used in the interaction can help us figure out which is at play.”
+“Some tactics used in manipulation or persuasion may be similar,” Falcone says, “but the intent, intensity, and persistence used in the interaction can help us figure out which is at play.”

 So what can adult children dealing with emotionally manipulative parents or in-laws do?
-Here is what Dr. Falcone suggests.
+Here’s what experts suggest.

-When a parent or in-law that frustrates us, it can be very easy to assume that any request or query is coming from an emotionally-manipulative place.
-And that might be, but it’s important to exercise empathy and step back and evaluate the entire situation.
-Is your mother-in-law asking something of you because she wants her way or because she wants to spend time with you?
+When a parent or in-law frustrates us, it can be very easy to assume that any request or query comes from an emotionally-manipulative place.
+And that might be, but it’s important to exercise empathy and step back and evaluate the whole situation.
+Is your mother-in-law asking something of you because she wants her way or because she wants to spend time with you or the kids?
 Is your dad trying to bend you to his will or is he just lonely?

 “Determine this by looking at the whole picture, not just the words being spoken or the immediate interaction,” says Falcone.
 “What is the backstory of the relationship?
 Are boundaries commonly respected or disrespected?
-Does she show concern for what is going on in your life, or is she completely self focused?
-Answering these questions can help build empathy for our parents and in-laws and reduce mislabeling or overuse of the term manipulation.”
+Does she show concern for what is going on in your life, or is she completely self focused?”
+Answering such questions can help build understanding and reduce mislabeling or overuse of the term manipulation.